 Forget searching for dreamy Airbnbs, epic hiking routes, and culinary delicacies — the first thing you want to look up when planning a trip is all the vaccines you need to get.
 Sure, it’s a lot less fun than planning an itinerary, but it can make or break your trip, and it’s not something you can leave to the last minute.
 To make sure your travel plans don’t turn into a prolonged visit to the local hospital, we asked expedition and wilderness medicine specialist Dr. Andrew Peacock to give us all the info travelers need to know about vaccinations and travel.

-Dr. Andrew Peacock has been practicing medicine for 20 years.
+Dr. Andrew Peacock has been practicing medicine for over 20 years.
 He works as an emergency doctor in Australia six months out of the year and as a wilderness and expedition medicine specialist the rest of the time.
 (Plus, he’s a pretty great adventure travel photographer).
 His focus when working on guided trips in India, as a ship doctor on expeditions to Antarctica, or leading treks in Nepal is prevention and risk reduction, so he knows the importance of having your vaccines up to date.